Cowboy-coder/bundle-up/README.md

     <script src='/js/jquery.placeholder.min.js' type='text/javascript'></script>
     <script src='/generated/app/client/main.js' type='text/javascript'></script>

+All assets will be compiled on-the-fly when `bundle:false` is set.
+Therefore the server never needs to be restarted when editing the different assets.

 To render bundles `bundle:true` needs to be passed as a parameter to the middleware.
 This will concatenate all javascript and css files into bundles and render this: